Fall without college sports? Reactions to the Big Ten's decision

 Here's Shatel's full column, in which he calls commissioner Kevin Warren's performance in an interview on Big Ten Network "embarrassing."

 Someone had to make a comparison between football and war, right?
-In this case, it was Lou Holtz, who spent one season at Minnesota in the 1980s before going to Notre Dame, in an interview with Fox News.
+In this case, it was Lou Holtz, who spent two seasons at Minnesota in the 1980s before going to Notre Dame, in an interview with Fox News.
 Holtz drops a reference to D-Day into his reaction.

 In Wisconsin, Badgers football coach Paul Chryst and athletics director Barry Alvarez tried to look at what comes next.
 Here's what they told madison.com with a mix of optimism and caution.